After deployment is completed, you can try to use StealthMail.

 After this step the registration of your StealthMail account is completed.

-Now you can send and read secure email.
-Just make sure you selected Secure mode in the green panel under the ribbon.
+Now you can send and read secure emails.
+Just make sure you have selected a Secure mode in the green pane under the ribbon.

-When you click the Send button the content of your email will be cut from it, encrypted and saved to the protected storage.
-The Stealth-Link to encrypted email content will be sent with the email.
+When you click on the Send button, the content of your email will be cut from it, encrypted, and saved to the protected storage.
+The Stealth Link to encrypted email content will be sent via email.

 To access secure emails - authorize in your StealthMail account.

-Just make sure they installed one of the client applications:
+Just make sure they have installed one of the client applications:

 That’s it.
-You have successfully deployed and used StealthMail service!
-Now your emails will be completely secure and accessible only by those who the email were addressed to.
+You have successfully deployed and used the StealthMail service!
+Now your emails will be secure and accessible only by those who were addressed.

-If client applications have issues with connection to the StealthMail service after the deployment please refer to this troubleshooting page.
+If client applications have issues when connecting to the StealthMail service after the deployment, please refer to this troubleshooting page.